obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 The Mute/Unmute Self and Disable/Enable Camera buttons follow the same logic as the MuteAll button.
 They will listen for a user action, check a state and call an action in VideoExpress.
 However they are much simpler because VideoExpress gives us functions to check the state.
 The two functions are `room.camera.isVideoEnabled` and `room.camera.isAudioEnabled`.
 Also we only need to trigger the action on a single user.

-We can create this function `toggleInputButton` which will check the accept a condition, the boolean we receive from our Video Express functions, and call the corresponding Video Express action.
+We can create this function `toggleInputButton` which will accept a condition, the boolean we receive from our Video Express functions, and then call the corresponding Video Express action.
 It will also update the view with `toggleButtonView`.

 ```
 // toggle button (display and functionality) of any audio and video input devices